sdayal21/sdayal21.github.io/_pages/cv.md

 **Group Coordinator** · Jun 2021 - Mar 2024

 - Acted as the point of contact for groups of up to 7 members for 10 consecutive rounds of sessions to support a smooth enrolment process.
-- Worked to unite clinicians across borders in their pursuit to create accessible mental healthcare options under the supervision of Monash University’s Dr. Keng Shian Ling.
+- Worked to unite clinicians across borders in their pursuit to create accessible mental healthcare options under the supervision of Sunway University’s Dr. Keng Shian Ling and the Boston Child Study Center's Dr. Pamela Buck.

 ### <span style="color:#2F5496;">[Holmusk: Evidence-Based Behavioral Health Organization](https://www.holmusk.com/)</span>, Singapore
 **Psychology Intern** · Nov 2021 - May 2022